-There are 4 stages of the egg donation process
+There are four main stages involved in the egg donation process:

 Learn about the process

 In the first appointment, our donor coordinator will explain the egg donation programme and the donation process in detail in order to ensure that you fully understand the process and will answer any question you have.

 We will also take a full medical history, and give you the opportunity to talk about your health and your family’s health.

 If everything is ok, an ultrasound scan of your reproductive system will be performed by our specialist, to ensure that there are no potential problems.

 The clinic counsellor will arrange to talk with you about what donating your eggs means to you and your family.
 It will be an opportunity for you to explore and consider the implications of egg donation.